ourmaninindia/ourmaninindia-2023/tutorials/04-hugo.md

 ## Forms
 Contract and subscribe forms are proceesed for Formspree (50 submisions per month for free), The url is specified in the config.toml file.

+## TOC
+If a param called *toc* in frontmatter is set to true Hugo ctreates a TOC to be displayed in the *single* page.
+Condition is that the content must have multiple lines starting with ##  See e.g. my Portugal trip